 Department faculty can advise you on the best level at which to begin preparatory coursework.
 You can demonstrate adequate knowledge of an area of the core curriculum by passing the relevant 100- and 200- level course(s) with a grade of B or better.
 It will also establish your background if you take and do well in an advanced course, for which the core course is prerequisite.
 For example, a grade of A in CS 202 would establish that you probably do not need to take CS 161, 162.

-CS courses may be taken at PSU either on a non-admitted basis or on a post-bac basis while you prepare for admission to the graduate program.
+The core curriculum (100 and 200 level) courses may be taken at PSU either on a non-admitted basis or on a post-bac basis while you prepare for admission to the grad-prep program.
 These mechanisms are described above.
 You can also take core background courses at other schools such as Portland Community College (PCC).
 Courses at community colleges may be numbered differently from those at PSU, but there are equivalent courses for most of the first two years of undergraduate study.